Aziz-Ibrahim/Shinsei-academy/README.md

 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
-- [GoFullPage Chrome Exyention](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en) was used to make and resize images for the README file.
+- [GoFullPage Chrome Extention](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en) was used to make and resize images for the README file.
+-[Page to Wireframe Chrome Extention](https://chromewebstore.google.com/detail/page-to-wireframe/djbpbelpckcfamdlkfhipkkadnanmkci) was used to creat wireframes for this project.

 ---